Iunius118/OreSurvey/README.md

 # OreSurvey

-A Minecraft mod for FabricMC that counts the number of ores in the area where the player is located and saves the report in the tab-separated values (TSV) format.
+A Minecraft mod for Forge that counts the number of ores in the area where the player is located and saves the report in the tab-separated values (TSV) format.

 ## Usage